-I know this is a top ten, but I’ve actually saved the best for last – courage and confidence are the biggest differentiators between a successful assistant and an unsuccessful one, and the same is true for VAs.
+I know this is a top ten, but I’ve actually saved the best for last – courage and confidence are the biggest differentiators between a successful Assistant and an unsuccessful one, and the same is true for VAs.

-Being self-employed means you will need to push yourself to do things you have never done before (the first time I was asked to do a 60-second ‘pitch’, I think I almost died on the spot), be strong and sure of yourself and what you’re offering, offer your clients challenge where appropriate, and to step out on your own into the big wide world to grow your business.
+Being self-employed means you will need to push yourself to do things you have never done before (the first time I was asked to do a 60-second ‘pitch’, I think I almost died on the spot), to be strong and sure of yourself and what you’re offering, to offer your clients challenge where appropriate, and to step out on your own into the big wide world to grow your business.

 And having worked alongside some of the best assistants in the world, I can say without a doubt that as a group, they’re some of the most courageous people in business.
 If you have the confidence to challenge a CEO who is trying to fill their diary with more than they can handle, or the courage to sit on a leadership team and speak up in meetings, you’re better equipped than most to handle tricky clients, difficult conversations and the complex world of the freelancer.

 While having all of these things doesn’t automatically mean that someone will be a successful VA, it’s a fantastic foundation to build on, and I regularly see employed assistants successfully making the switch to freelance because of the grounding they have in these areas.
 All it takes to mobilise your skills into action is a little faith in yourself and a double dose of bravery, and you’re up and running.
 Be brave – magic happens at the end of your comfort zone!